rohinigaonkar/gen-ai-news-plugin/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Future Work
-- Add a feature to generate summaries as to explain it to five year oldusing OpenAI, Gemini, or Claude.
+- Add a feature to generate summaries as to explain it to five year old using OpenAI, Gemini, or Claude.
+Branch ELIF has all the code for this, need a paid OpenAI key to run it.